no-garlic/lyrical/README.md

  - Lyrics Page - Copy and Export should be disabled if there are no lyrics in the panel
  - When a new card is added, make sure it is visible (scroll to it), depends on sorting, etc
  - Use: badge.scrollIntoView({ behavior: 'smooth', block: 'center' });
+ - Add tooltips to all buttons (<div class="tooltip tooltip-bottom" data-tip="Copy to the clipboard">)

 ## Todo

 Prompts:
  - Name (ok)